quocanh34/captionize-it-app/README.md

 ## Features
 - Trained model for image captioning and utilization of vast.ai GPU.
 - Web interface for captioning images using Flask.
+- Docker package (not completed)
+- Cloud server deployment (not completed)

-## For more details of models and webapp
+## For more details of model training architecture and webapp
 - Reading my blog at ...

 ## Installation